MarkD117/craftmasters/README.md

 ### Colour Scheme
 Initially, I didn't want the colour scheme to be too outlandish as I didn't want it to take away from the main content of the site, which are the project articles.
 For this reason, I decided to use quite mellow colours throughout the site.
 Generally I used a 'Seasalt' white for the site background and for any text elements on a darker background.
 An 'Eerie Black' Colour was used for the nav bar and footer to emphasise a harsh contrast between the site body and nav/footer.

 A 'Tomato' red/orange was used for the site buttons and links as I felt an orange colour worked well with the theme of wood, being a lighter variation of brown.
-Most text elements on the site are in a 'Jet' grey colour as I feel it complements well against the seasalt background and is easier on the eyes compared to plain white & black.
-I also ued a 'Kelly Green' colour for the 'NEW' label on the site home page.
+Most text elements on the site are in a 'Jet' grey colour as I feel it complements well against the seasalt background and is easier on the eyes compared to plain black & White.
+I also used a 'Kelly Green' colour for the 'NEW' label on the site home page.

 [Coolors.co](https://coolors.co/) was used to generate the images of the colour palettes below.